 Sex and reproduction

-Potatoes reproduce sexually by flowers but are generally propagated vegetatively from the tubers.
+Potatoes reproduce sexually by flowers (the flowers are basically the same structure as petunias, a close relative) but are generally propagated vegetatively from the tubers.
 Although it is grown as an annual crop, it is perennial in the wild.

 Tubers are planted in the spring and the tubers are harvested in the fall after the annual shoots have died.